-From competitive employment, to the arts, life-skills, cooking class, Job coaching, volunteering, and more, our support offers individuals in everything they do and helps facilitate their success.
+From competitive employment to the artistic endeavors, life-skill development, cooking classes, Job coaching, volunteering, and more, our DSPs work closely with our individuals and their teams to facilitate their growth and success.

-Regardless of the level of need, all of the individuals we work with are encouraged and supported to become active and valued members of their community.
+Regardless of the level of need, the individuals we serve are encouraged and supported to become active and valued members of their community.
 To aid in that effort, CIS staff in all program models provide ongoing training and support for:

 Safety is always at the forefront for both the individual and the community.

-Community Integrated Services offers a residential or shift-staffed 24/7 model of support providing professional, trained staff and individualized supports within community-based homes.
-These small two-person (unlicensed) or three-four person (licensed) homes can be designed to meet a wide range of person-centered needs from teaching independent living skills to providing medically intensive levels of care and support.
+CIS offers a residential or ‘shift-staffed’ 24/7 model of support providing professional, trained staff and individualized supports within community-based homes.
+These certified residences can be designed to meet a wide range of person-centered needs from teaching independent living skills to providing medically intensive levels of care and support.

 Through person-centered plans, individuals are encouraged to express and exert the fullest range of choice possible in their daily lives, and in doing so, are able to develop a genuine sense of self-determination.
 This autonomy is not to be confused with isolation.
-To promote an expanding circle of natural supports, the Agency offers a sense of community and belonging for every person receiving care allowing them to live with dignity, safety, and hope.
+To promote an expanding circle of natural supports, CIS encourages and facilitates individuals to become involved in their community allowing them to live with dignity, safety, and hope.

-Community Integrated Services offers in-home care and support to persons with developmental disabilities of all ages who are living with family or on their own, in communities where they have established a sense of permanency.
-Our services extend care into existing environments and contexts offering assistance within a reassuring context.
-With an emphasis on autonomy and self-determination, person-centered care is flexible, intended to work with and around the changing demands and schedules of the supported individual, and their personal circumstances.
-As such, supported individuals are invited to participate in the interview, selection, and evaluation of their supports and staff.
+CIS offers residential care to individuals who need supported living arrangements.
+With an emphasis on autonomy and self-determination, person-centered care is flexible and intended to work with and around the changing demands and schedules of the individual, and their personal circumstances.
+As such, supported individuals are invited to participate in the interview, selection, and evaluation of their potential home care providers.

 On occasion, persons can find themselves displaced from their home, or temporarily in need of additional supports to ensure their safety and the safety of those around them.
 Without judging the circumstances leading to this critical predicament, Community Integrated Services offers short-term care and support for persons in crisis with nowhere else to turn.
-During this period of emergency respite, the Agency offers the capacity to perform intensive functional, behavioral, psychological and nursing assessments to assist those teams requiring suitable after-care alternatives.
-Community Integrated Services provides respite and crisis services within existing home-environments, these opportunities are limited based upon availability and the consent of the person (and guardian/case manager) already living and receiving supports in the home.
+During this period of emergency respite, CIS offers the capacity to perform intensive functional, behavioral, psychological and nursing assessments to assist those teams requiring suitable after-care alternatives.
+CIS provides respite and crisis services within existing home-environments, these opportunities are limited based upon availability and the consent of the person (and guardian/case manager) already living and receiving supports in the home.

-Our nursing staff are active members of the Developmental Disabilities Nurses Association (DDNA) and hold National Developmental Disabilities certifications.
+Our nursing staff are active members of the Developmental Disabilities Nurses Association (DDNA) and work as a team under our Director of Nursing.
 Our nurses provide the following valuable services within our company:

 Community Integrated Services is dedicated to a high level of quality in our services and relationships.